mlswg/mls-protocol/draft-ietf-mls-protocol.md

 `public_key` in the end-entity certificate MUST match the relevant ciphersuite.

-For ciphersuites using Ed25519 or Ed448 signature schemes, the public key is in the format specified {{?RFC8032}}.
-For ciphersuites using ECDSA with the NIST curves P-256 or P-521, the public key is the output of the uncompressed Elliptic-Curve-Point-to-Octet-String conversion according to {{SECG}}.

-The signatures used throughout this document are encoded as specified in
+The signatures used in this document are encoded as specified in {{!RFC8446}}.
-{{!RFC8446}}.
 In particular, ECDSA signatures are DER-encoded and EdDSA signatures are defined as the concatenation of `r` and `s` as specified in {{?RFC8032}}.

-Note that each new credential that has not already been validated by the application MUST be validated against the Authentication Service.
+Each new credential that has not already been validated by the application MUST be validated against the Authentication Service.
+Applications SHOULD require that a client present the same set of identifiers throughout its presence in the group, even if its Credential is changed in a Commit or Update.
+If an application allows clients to change identifiers over time, then each time the client presents a new credential, the application MUST verify that the set of identifiers in the credential is acceptable to the application for this client.

+### Uniquely Identifying Clients

+MLS implementations will presumably provide applications with a way to request protocol operations with regard to other clients (e.g., removing clients).
+Such functions will need to refer to the other clients using some identifier.
+MLS clients have a few types of identifiers, with different operational properties.

+The Credentials presented by the clients in a group authenticate application-level identifiers for the clients.
+These identifiers may not uniquely identify clients.
+For example, if a user has multiple devices that are all present in an MLS group, then those devices' clients will all present the user's application-layer identifiers.

+Internally to the the protocol, group members are uniquely identified by their leaves, expressed as KeyPackageRef objects.
+These identifiers are unstable:
+They change whenever the member sends a Commit, or whenever an Update proposal from the member is committed.

+MLS provides two unique client identifiers that are stable across epochs:

+* The index of a client among the leaves of the tree
+* The `epoch_id` field in the key package

+The application may also provide application-specific unique identifiers in the `extensions` field of KeyPackage object.

 # Key Packages